pavitravarsh/Object-Detection-and-Tracking-using-OpenCV/README.md

 # 🎯 Object Detection and Tracking using OpenCV

 This project demonstrates how to detect and track moving objects in a video using OpenCV.
-The goal is to identify vehicles on a highway and track their movement across frames.
+The goal is to identify vehicles on a highway and track their movement across frames.Object detection and tracking project using OpenCV in Python.
+Detects vehicles in a video using background subtraction, filters noise, defines ROI, and tracks each vehicle with unique IDs in real time.
+Ideal for beginners exploring computer vision and surveillance applications.

 ---